 Degree: I graduated as a bachelor of arts in African languages, hold a master’s degree in general linguistics, and hope to either move further on in an academic career with some exciting research along the way or find a job that satisfies my love of creative thinking and learning many different new things.

-My other pages on the internet:
+My other stuff on the internet:

 - Please be aware that I’m not a native speaker of English (though trying to reach this level of proficiency).
 If you catch me using really weird sentences and wrong words, feel free to tell me so in a friendly way, I promise I won’t bite but be grateful!
 You can use my blog to learn fancy new words (I learned a lot by reading other blogs), but don’t sue me if you copy my sentence structure and get a bad grade at school.
 I try to stick to British spelling, but again, I won’t promise anything.